 Although India has made the relevant declarations under the Cape Town Convention stating that self-help remedies are available to a creditor, in practical terms, a court order may be necessary.
-In the case of admission of insolvency proceedings, repossession of the aircraft is prohibited during the moratorium period.
+Pursuant to a recent amendment to the Insolvency and Bankruptcy Code 2016 (IBC), transactions, arrangements or agreements under the Cape Town Convention and the Aircraft Protocol relating to aircraft, aircraft engines, airframes and helicopters are excluded from the purview of Section 14(1) of the IBC.
+In the case of admission of insolvency proceedings, repossession of the aircraft is not prohibited during the moratorium period.

-A moratorium under the Insolvency and Bankruptcy Code 2016 may be issued initially for a period of 180 days, extendable for another period of 90 days (or any further time that the tribunal may deem fit, not exceeding 330 days in total).
+A moratorium under the IBC may be issued initially for a period of 180 days, extendable for another period of 90 days (or any further time that the tribunal may deem fit, not exceeding 330 days in total).